 Three words we always relish on the National weather forecasts.

-We’d been kept going and cheered not just by all spring flowers, but also by that sublime early season songster, the thrush (mistle or song, anyone?) which always chooses a prominent tall tree around the property and valley below to try out it’s repertoire in repeated phrases, 3 or 4 times, before moving on.
-It’s range is enormous, and it can easily keep it up almost none stop for 15 to 20 minutes at a stretch…
+We’d been kept going and cheered, not just by all the spring flowers, but also by that sublime early season songster, the mistle thrush, Turdus viscivorus, which always chooses a prominent tall tree around the property to try out it’s repertoire in repeated phrases, 3 or 4 times, before moving on.
+Its range is enormous, and it can easily keep it up, almost none stop for 15 to 20 minutes at a stretch.

-The general lack of sunshine (and bees) in February/early March has presented very few occasions on which even I have been able to pollinate Crocus flowers.
+The general lack of sunshine (and bees) in February and early March has presented very few occasions on which even I, have been able to pollinate Crocus flowers.
 This should have meant that the display lasted a little longer than most years.
-But this wasn’t the case, the terrace display of C. tommasinianus fizzling out just as I expected it to improve.
+But this wasn’t the case, the terrace display of C. tommasinianus fizzling out, just as I expected it to improve.
 I then got up close, to study the individual Crocus plants, and noticed the tell tale signs of rabbit and mouse, vole, perhaps even rat, damage.
-And that all we’re left with here are the flowers of the sterile cultivar, C.t “Ruby Giant”, above.
+And that all we’re left with here are the flowers of the sterile cultivar, C.t.
+“Ruby Giant”, above.
 The other planted forms of C.t.“Whitewell’s Purple” and C.t.“Barr’s Purple”, together with my seed grown forms, have almost no flowers remaining.

 This might just be a coincidental observation.
-Maybe the conditions in which I can wield my brush (i.e. slightly warmer and sunnier) actually boost nectar secretion, or pollen release by the anthers?
+Maybe the conditions in which I can wield my brush – slightly warmer, and sunnier – actually boost nectar secretion, or pollen release by the anthers?
 But surely such a boost would be temporary as flowers closed, and cloud or cold returned?

 But there were several clumps of Crocus forms unique to Gelli, in that they were the result of me scattering saved, and probably even hand pollinated, seed a few years earlier, which within 48 hours of my pollination, had nearly all their flowers eaten off.

-This could be viewed in 2 ways.
-Firstly, a natural form of dead heading, which by avoiding seed formation should allow the plants to put more energy into new corms and flower buds for next year, so producing an even better display in 2017!
+This could be viewed in two ways.
+Firstly, a natural form of dead heading, which by avoiding any potential for seed formation should allow the plants to put more energy into new corms and flower buds for next year, so producing an even better display in 2017.

 Or secondly, extremely frustrating because my pollinating efforts will have been in vain, since no seed will be formed.
 Our variants on Crocus chrysanthus “Snow Bunting”, never seem to suffer in the same way from rodent flower predation, and the flowers just fade gracefully, leaving a long term, en masse display.
 They anyway set very few seeds eventually, regardless of my, or natural, pollinator efforts.